Pithikos/bootchain/README.md

                         script without waiting for the next bootstrap.

 set_return_value VALUE  This can be used in the last bootstrap to set a
 				            specific value to RETURN_VALUE.
 It's essentially
                         an alternative of using BASH's `exit`.
+Keep in mind though that set_return_value will OVERRIDE
+                        BASH's `exit`.
+This is
+                        helpful if you want to store the return value of a command but want to continue doing some things before exiting the bootstrap.
+Keep in mind that if you have both `exit` and set_return_value `exit` won't have any effect on the RETURN_VALUE.
+                        This is helpful since you can always see the RETURN_VALUE of the executed target, and the return value of the previous bootstrap.

 export_var NAME VALUE   Similar to BASH' export.
 This function will set
-                        a variable to be inherited to all sub-bootstraps.
+                        a variable to be inherited to ALL sub-bootstraps.